fiquu/slseed-web-app/README.md

 # @fiquu/slseed-web-app

-Serveless Seed Web App project with [Vue](https://vuejs.org), [Fomantic UI](https://fomantic-ui.com), [AWS Amplify](https://aws.amazon.com/amplify/), automated setup and deploy with [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon CloudFront](https://aws.amazon.com/cloudfront/) and some other goodies.
+Serveless Seed Web App project with [Vue](https://vuejs.org), [Element UI](https://element.eleme.io/#/en-US), [Tailwind CSS](https://tailwindcss.com/), [AWS Amplify](https://aws.amazon.com/amplify/), automated setup and deploy with [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon CloudFront](https://aws.amazon.com/cloudfront/) and other goodies.

 ## Description

 This project aims to provide a template with sensible defaults and structure, using a set of technologies that ease development and improve usability with a strong focus on providing a secure and great end-user experience.

-This seed or boilerplate does not ties you to any particular stack or backend, it just provides a comprehensive structure that you can use to connect to any endpoint you choose to as you can easily replace the default AWS Amplify Auth and API Client with any other module of your choosing (e.g., [Axios](https://github.com/axios/axios), [Vue Apollo Client](https://hasura.io/learn/graphql/vue/apollo-client/)).
+This seed or boilerplate does not tie you to any particular stack or backend, it just provides a comprehensive structure that you can use to connect to any endpoint you choose to as you can easily replace the default AWS Amplify Auth and API Client with any other module of your choosing (e.g., [Axios](https://github.com/axios/axios), [Vue Apollo Client](https://hasura.io/learn/graphql/vue/apollo-client/)).
 Adding or removing plugins is just as easy.

-The folder structure is intended for scalability into even very large applications in an intuitive and predictable way.
+The folder structure is intended for scalability in an intuitive and predictable way, even on very large applications.

 ## Technologies

 ### Amazon Web Services

-[AWS](https://aws.amazon.com) provides great services at great prices, most of them have free tiers that you may never fully use.
+[AWS](https://aws.amazon.com) provides great services at competitive prices, most of them have free tiers that you may never fully use.
 This way, you can have an account for your each stage of your project (ideally created with [AWS Organziations](https://aws.amazon.com/organizations)) so you don't use the free tier of your main account (`.env.production.local`) while developing on local (`.env.local.local`), developing on the cloud (`.env.development.local`), testing (`.env.testing.local`) or validating (`.env.staging.local`).

 ### Vue